mohanmca/cassandra_playground/README.md

         under heavy load, they are dropped
     -   If cross node is slow, it doesn't receive message fast enough, would be another cause for dropping of messages.
+    -   Mutations are also dropped when a node's commitlog disk cannot keep up with the write requests being sent to it.
+The write operation in this case is "missed" and considered a failure by the coordinator node.
 -   High number of dropped mutation would cause query timeout
     -   This indicates data writes may be lost
 -   Dropped mutations are automatically recovered by repair/read_repair